Insight • Leadership · Mission · Decision Making

 She assumes consistency.
 Presence.
 Care.

-That's why the harder mission matters.
+That is why the harder mission matters.

 Start with the End in Mind